timeXplain -- A Framework for Explaining the Predictions of Time Series Classifiers

 \subsection{Statistics Mapping}

-A time series estimator may base its decision on the mean and standard deviation of the input series.
-We employ the \emph{statistics mapping} to detect this.
-It has always $d' = 2$ fragments.
-If $\z'_1 = 0$, then the output series $h_{\x}(\z')$ is a re-normalization of the specimen $\x$ such that its mean is now equal to some replacement mean; same for the standard deviation if $\z'_2 = 0$.
-The replacement values can be computed with respect to a reference set as shown in Section~\ref{sec:time slice mapping} (synthetic void information), or by using the mean and standard deviation of a randomly drawn time series (authentic opposing information).
-The transformation defined this way applies globally to the whole series.
-It thus only requires the feature space assumption, with the authentic opposing information approach additionally requiring \emph{reference set homogeneity} in terms of mean and variance.
+Some ML models may consider the mean and variance of a time series.
+To detect this, we propose the \emph{statistics mapping} $h_{\x,\mu,\sigma^2}$ for replacement values $\mu$, $\sigma^2$.
+Simplified inputs $\z'$ now have only $d' = 2$ positions.
+If $\z'_1 = 0$, then $h_{\x,\mu,\sigma^2}(\z')$ is a re-normalization of the specimen $\x$ such that its mean equals the replacement mean $\mu$; same for the variance $\sigma^2$ if $\z'_2 = 0$.
+The replacements are devised from a background set $S$ as in Section~\ref{sec:time slice mapping} (synthetic void information), or by using a uniformly drawn time series from $S$ (authentic opposing information).